 It is important to note that energy outages are one of the principal factors that in telecommunication service availability failures.

-Ofcom analyzed service outages between September 2019 and August 2020 in the UK and found that power cuts were the #2 most common causes of telecommunications failure incidents during that period.
+Ofcom analysed service outages between September 2019 and August 2020 in the UK and found that power cuts were the #2 most common causes of telecommunications failure incidents during that period.
 [7]

-ENISA analyzed European data and found that in 2019, the second most common cause of telecommunications service failure were power cuts. " Power cuts are the second most common detailed cause: Overall, independent from the underlying root cause, power cuts are either a primary or a secondary cause in over a fifth of the major incidents."
+ENISA analysed European data and found that in 2019, the second most common cause of telecommunications service failure were power cuts. " Power cuts are the second most common detailed cause: Overall, independent from the underlying root cause, power cuts are either a primary or a secondary cause in over a fifth of the major incidents."
 [8]

 Governments in each country settle requirements for reporting of failure of power grid.
 In some cases, the the consumer can claim economic compensations due to caused damage.